Goodbye (Spice Girls song): Background

 "That was the first time I've cried listening to one of our songs, the first time I instantly cried.
 It's got a full orchestra on there and it just sounds fantastic.
 [The song] is really obviously about what's happened during the year, with Geri leaving and then being strong. [...]
 The song is called 'Goodbye', but it's not goodbye-goodbye, cause the chorus actually is 'goodbye my friend, it's not the end'.
 So for all those people thinks we're breaking up, we're not.
 So correct that".

 In the Spice Girls' 1999 autobiography, Forever Spice, group member Melanie C said, "'Goodbye' was originally about a relationship ending, but now it's about Geri and it's really sad".
-Stannard elaborated, saying, "It was about moving on and saying goodbye to the old Spice Girls.
-It wasn't Goodbye to Geri; it wasn't really literal.
+Stannard elaborated, saying, "It was about moving on and saying ‘goodbye’ to the old Spice Girls.
+It wasn't ‘Goodbye’ to Geri; it wasn't really literal.
 A lot of that song was written when they were touring in America.
 We wrote it in Nashville so I think it has that sentimental feel to it because everyone was kind of homesick and knackered".
-Halliwell later declared that she found "very flattering that they dedicated it to me."
+Halliwell later declared that she found it "very flattering that they dedicated it to me."